December 13, 2013

 The main thing that happened is we received some funding from the Rockefeller Foundation, which was huge.
 Actually, they reached out to us…and felt that the program had enough merit for them to want to fund it.
 As a result of that, I was then able to receive some additional funding from the Knight Foundation.
 We will be launching on January 17.

 Q. Where are you in terms of selecting students?

 We’re at the point right now where we just have a few slots available, so we’ve pretty much reached our goal of 25 students.
 There are still a few opportunities available, but those are waning pretty quickly.

 Q. But you still need coaches.
 Correct?

 The coaches that we’re looking for, I would call “accountability partners.”
 They are people who don’t necessarily have to have a professional or business background; they don’t have to be entrepreneurs.
 They are not going to be mentoring the students in that phase of their education.
-It’s really more about making sure that they live up to their commitment to do the work, to attend class, to navigate though whatever issues they may have to live up to those commitments. ….Our coaching orientation and training is taking place Friday, December 13th and Saturday, December, 14th at the Urban League.
+It’s really more about making sure that they live up to their commitment to do the work, to attend class, to navigate through whatever issues they may have to live up to those commitments. ….Our coaching orientation and training are taking place Friday, December 13th, and Saturday, December, 14th at the Urban League.

 Q. What kind of person are you looking for to be accountability partners?

 First and foremost, they have to be coachable themselves, and that’s one of the things we’ll be covering in training and orientation.
 Above and beyond that, they have to be really committed to following through with what their responsibilities are going to be in terms of guiding the students they’re going to be working with through this 15-week program.
 We’ll support them throughout the program so that the coaches aren’t just dangling out there by themselves trying to work through this process alone.
 It’s really about, are you open to learning and are you open to sharing and helping folks stay on course?
 The big thing, though, is that it’s kinda mandatory that they be at the training session because that’s where we really set the tone for the rest of the program.